Caravan (Israel): Synagogues

 Many start-up religious congregations establish their synagogues in caravanim rather than the more expensive permanent concrete-and-stone structures.
 Synagogues housed in caravanim are common sights at Israel army bases.

 Living space

 Caravanim are sometimes used as inexpensive houses in new or extensions of existing localities within Israel.

+Massive immigration

+The massive influx of immigrants from the former Soviet Union and Ethiopia that increased the population of Israel by about 10% occurred during a short period time in early 1990s.
+It was handled by the emergency assembly of whole caravan sites (akin to mobile home parks), similar to ma'abarot of 1950s.
+They were envisioned as short-time temporary solutions, for about 5 years, but they existed for a much longer time.